-Throughout these steps, refrigerant tracking software automatically completes compliance tasks so that FMs can focus time and energy elsewhere.
+Throughout these steps, refrigerant tracking software automatically completes compliance tasks so that FMs can focus time and energy on revenue-generating activities.

-Not only does compliance with EPA refrigerant regulations help FMs avoid fines, improve their locations’ sustainability and save energy costs by ensuring optimal performance of their assets, but it also contributes to maintaining a positive brand image.
-Consistent EPA compliance supports excellent business reputations by demonstrating a sense of moral responsibility to the environment, as well as providing a healthy and clean environment for customers and employees.
+Not only does compliance with EPA refrigerant regulations help FMs avoid fines, improve their locations’ sustainability and save energy costs by ensuring optimal performance of their assets, but it also contributes to maintaining a positive brand image for their organization.
+Consistent EPA compliance supports excellent business reputations by demonstrating a sense of moral responsibility to the environment, as well as providing a healthy and clean environment for customers and employee teams.

-Thus, restaurants, convenience stores, supermarkets and other businesses that utilize refrigerated assets should place a high priority on EPA compliance, including investing in tools and technologies that will help achieve it.
+Thus, restaurants, convenience stores, supermarkets and other businesses that utilize refrigerated assets should place a high priority on EPA compliance, including investing in refrigerant management software and other tools and technologies that will help achieve it.

 Learn more about achieving and maintaining EPA compliance with ServiceChannel refrigerant tracking software.